radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 2. **Access Controls and Permissions**: Access controls and other permissions are implemented to manage interactions between namespaces.
 3. **Separation of Concerns**: Namespaces support the separation of concerns by allowing different teams or applications to manage their resources independently, reducing the risk of configuration errors and unauthorized changes.

+## Assumptions

+This threat model assumes that:

+1. The Radius installation is not tampered with.
+2. The Kubernetes cluster that Radius is installed on is not compromised.
+3. It is the responsibility of the Kubernetes cluster to authenticate users.
+Administrators and users with sufficient privileges can perform their required tasks.
+Radius cannot prevent actions taken by an administrator.

 ## Data Flow

 ### Diagram